 Judicial Registrars are independent judicial decision makers appointed by the Governor in Council to assist the court in both judicial and administrative functions.
 Judicial Registrars commenced work in the Victims of Crime Assistance Tribunal from 1 February 2012, following a delegation of powers by the Chief Magistrate.
 Initially a pilot programme commenced at Heidelberg, Ringwood and Melbourne court venues.

-Judicial Registrars can deal with applications under the Victims of Crime Assistance Act by primary and secondary victims except where there are allegations of sexual assault or family violence, or where the act of violence was not reported to police.
+Judicial Registrars can deal with applications under the Victims of Crime Assistance Act by primary and secondary victims except where there are allegations of sexual assault or family violence.
 Judicial Registrar’s cannot determine related victim applications.
 Judicial Registrar’s can also hear applications for an extension of time to lodge an application, interim orders, access to documents and variation of awards, as well as give directions.